enormandeau/barque/README.md

 - Improving species distribution knowledge for cryptic taxa
 - Following loss of species over medium to long-term monitoring

-Since it depends on the use of high quality metabarcoding databases, it is especially useful for COI amplicons used in combination with the Barcode of Life Database (BOLD), although it can also use other databases like Silva.
+Since it depends on the use of high quality barcoding databases, it is especially useful for COI amplicons used in combination with the Barcode of Life Database (BOLD), although it can also use other databases, like for exampe Silva for the 18s gene.

 ## Installation

 To use **Barque**, you will need a local copy of its repository, which can be [found here](https://github.com/enormandeau/barque/archive/master.zip).

 Different releases can be
 [accessed here](https://github.com/enormandeau/barque/releases).
 It is recommended to use the latest version or at least version 1.3.